microsoft/appcenter-sdk-react-native/README.md

     Analytics.TrackEvent("Video clicked", new Dictionary<string, string> { { "Category", "Music" }, { "key", "value"}});
     ```

 * **Enable or disable Analytics:**  You can change the enabled state of the Analytics module at runtime by calling the `Analytics.Enabled` property.
 If you disable it, the SDK will not collect any more analytics information for the app.
-To re-enable it, set property value as `true` in the same method.
+To re-enable it, set property value as `true`.

     ```csharp
     Analytics.Enabled = true;